Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: High-Order Structural Causal Benchmark Framework

 \subsection{Generation of benchmark datasets}

-The conditions for the validity of benchmark datasets are \begin{enumerate}[label=(\roman*)] \item Data are generated according to causal directed acyclic graphs; \item Based on the data, causal information (causal skeletons or causal directions) is identifiable by causal discovery methods under proper assumptions. \end{enumerate}

-Condition \ref{cond:graph} requires that each benchmark dataset has a corresponding causal DAG and a causal DAG can be used for generating a dataset for evaluation.
-Regarding Condition \ref{cond:graph}, the data generation process according to a causal DAG is
+The validity of benchmark datasets requires that (i) data are generated according to causal directed acyclic graphs and (ii) causal information (causal skeletons or directions) is identifiable from the data by causal discovery methods under proper assumptions.
+Condition (i) requires that each benchmark dataset has a corresponding causal DAG and a causal DAG can be used to generate a dataset for evaluation.
+Regarding Condition (i), the data generation process according to a causal DAG is

 where $X_i$ is a variable in the tabular dataset and a node in a causal DAG, $X_i^{\texttt{prt}}$ is the parents of $X_i$ in the graph, $f_i$ is the causal functional relationship between parent and child variables, and $E_{X_i}$ is noise that is independent of $X_i^{\texttt{prt}}$.
-Condition \ref{cond:iden} requires that for a benchmark dataset, applying causal discovery methods to it is valid for determining its causal information.
-Regarding Condition \ref{cond:iden}, we limit data generation processes, i.e., the functional relationships and noise distributions in Eqn.\ \eqref{eqn:generation}, to the identifiable ones for causal discovery methods under proper assumptions \citep{glymour2019review}.
+Condition (ii) requires that causal discovery methods validly recover causal information from a benchmark dataset.
+We limit data generation processes, i.e., the functional relationships and noise distributions in~\eqref{eqn:generation}, to the identifiable ones for causal discovery methods under proper assumptions~\citep{glymour2019review}.
 Therefore, we categorize the data generation processes by their functional relationships and noise distributions.
-More specifically, the causal mechanisms of our data generation processes consist of Linear- (L), Sigmoid- (S), and Neural network-based (N) functional relationships ($f_i$); and Gaussian (G) and Uniform (U) distributions for $E_{X_i}$.
+More specifically, our data generation processes use three types of functional relationships -- linear (L), sigmoid (S), and neural network-based (N) -- denoted by $f_i$, combined with two types of noise distributions for $E_{X_i}$: Gaussian (G) and Uniform (U).
 For example, we denote the benchmark dataset generated with a linear functional relationship and Gaussian variables by ``LG''.
-We modify \href{https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html}{\texttt{CausalDiscoveryToolbox}} for randomly generating benchmark datasets with continuous values according to a given causal DAG\footnote[2]{Details of the data generation processes are in Appendix \ref{app:generation}.}.
+We modify~\href{https://fentechsolutions.github.io/CausalDiscoveryToolbox/html/index.html}{\texttt{CausalDiscoveryToolbox}} to randomly generate benchmark datasets with continuous values according to a given causal DAG.
+DAGs are sampled with a per-node in-degree bound of 2.
+Across the 10 generated graphs, edge counts are $9.0 \pm 2.8$ for 10-node DAGs (range 5--14) and $18.5 \pm 2.8$ for 20-node DAGs (range 15--23).